Betta fish and ghost shrimps, do they make good companions? The answer is more complex than a simple yes or no.

 The scientific name is Palaemonetes and are also referred to as glass shrimp and feeder shrimp.

 Ghost shrimp grow to around 1 1/2 to 2 inches long.
 If you have a fish, the little shrimp will feed on food leftovers.
 They will also eat dead plants, algae, and other organic material.

 They are an ideal tank cleaner.

 They grow fast, have a healthy appetite and live for around 12 months.

-They will get along fine as long as you provide them both with enough space, good hiding places, and plenty of feeding.
+It’s not impossible to keep them together.
+It’s entirely possible that they’ll get along fine as long as you provide them both with enough space, good hiding places, and plenty of feeding.

 The minimum tank size for a Betta is 5 gallons.
 Ghost Shrimp are much smaller and require far less space.
 Putting a few shrimps with your Betta will require around a 10-gallon tank.